Want to just get started? Click here to sign up for Hostinger and start your online store with WooCommerce today.

 - Even at scale, search traffic can be enormously profitable.

 Dependable, high volume, and profitable.
-It’s everything you could want.
+It’s everything you want.

-If you go with SEO as the marketing strategy for your online store, you’ll focus on three things:
+If you go with SEO as the marketing strategy for your online store, you should focus on three things:

 - Optimizing your product pages for product keywords.